w3c/w3c-website-redesign-documentation/_posts/2021-06-11-weeknotes-11-june.md

 We have also been working on [feedback guidelines](/updates/feedback-guide/) with the W3C team, to help the next stage of the project run smoothly and effectively.

+## Design system

+Part of the project deliverables is to create a design system which includes the templates and components in HTML/CSS and documentation on how to use them.
+This will help the W3C team create and maintain the website in the future.

+Originally we planned to use JavaScript build tools to create this (we created a prototype using [Metalsmith](https://metalsmith.io/)), however, since W3C recommended the use of a [Symfony bundle](https://symfony.com/doc/current/bundles.html) to store Twig templates (to help re-use) we realised it would make more sense to store the design system docs alongside this.

+Simon wrote some test code (a year ago now!) to use PHP to generate design system docs from Twig templates, so he is looking at whether this can be used to generate design system docs alongside the template bundle.
+If successful, this would mean we could manage both the templates and documentation in the same place (which would be far more efficient and remove some duplication).

 ## TR page layout

 Last week we had a good discussion with W3C on the [TR page](https://www.w3.org/TR/).
 We initially reviewed this but once